wmcbrine/hmeforpython/README.txt

 Public License.)

 I developed this in Python 2.5.2, and tested it in Linux, Mac OS X, and Windows XP, and with Python 2.4.5 and 2.3.5.
-It even mostly works under Jython 2.2.1, if you disable Zeroconf and use the manual connect method.
 The requirements are minimal. (hme.py depends only on the struct module. start.py is a bit more demanding, but uses only the standard library.)

 Quick Start